PeterWagenaarNW/ansible-nfcapd/README.md

 Role Name: nfcapd
 =================

-This role sets up the nfcapd damon using nfdump package on Ubuntu or Debian.
+This role sets up the nfcapd daemon using nfdump package on Ubuntu or Debian.

 Requirements
 ------------